jcmcconnel/git-demo/gitDemo.md

 To setup a remote host, the easy way, is to add your username and access token to the url like so:

     [remote "origin"]
-    	url = https://<username>:<access token>@<host domain>/PATH/TO/hello-repo.git
+    	url = https://<username>:<access token>@<host domain>/PATH/TO/hello.git
     	fetch = +refs/heads/*:refs/remotes/origin/*

 If you do not include an access token, it should prompt for a password, in the same manner as ssh.

-Here is an example using a Raspberry Pi on my local network:

 Branching
 ---------

 One of the purposes of branching, is to provide a mechanism where active development will not interfere with a known stable release.
-Another, could be to work on an experimental feature that may not make it's way into the final product.
+Another, could be to work on an experimental feature that may not make it's way into the final product, or for individual work before merging into the larger project.

 Creating a branch is easy: